Gravitational waves and LIGO

 Extracting very weak signals of gravitational waves from our noisy detectors is a great challenge.
 Fortunately, there are well-established techniques for optimally extracting weak signals from Gaussian, stationary noise in data.
 Unfortunately, the Initial LIGO detector noise was not very Gaussian or stationary.
 Much effort is required to overcome the effects of non-Gaussianity and non-stationarity, with varying degrees of success in Initial LIGO.
 As the Advanced LIGO detectors begin operation, we are working to rapidly understand, diagnose, and fix any detector misbehavior that may be corrupting the data.
 We refer to this as Detector Characterization and Data Quality studies.

-Creating the LIGO Open Science Center
+Developing the Gravitational Wave Open Science Center

 Duty cycle timelines for G1, H1, H2, L1, and V2